overflyer87/custom-cross-lfs-nosystemd-x86_64/README.md

 I will ONLY make this bootable for **UEFI** systems.

 I do not provide a script for the boot method.
 I will only offer chroot.
-If you want to compile this on a source taht is different from your target go to [the CLFS' project side](http://trac.clfs.org) and checkout the chapter about the boot method and maybe write a script yourself.
+If you want to compile this on a source that is different from your target go to [the CLFS' project side](http://trac.clfs.org) and checkout the chapter about the boot method and maybe write a script yourself.

-I will ONLY provide a script for one bootloader - **goofiboot**. (gummiboot -> systemd-boot -> goofiboot) Goofiboot however is deprecated, maybe I will switch to grub when it stops working or I will find a way to use systemd-boot as standalone.
+I will ONLY provide a script for one bootloader - **goofiboot**.
+(History: gummiboot -> systemd-boot -> goofiboot) Goofiboot however is deprecated, maybe I will switch to grub when it stops working or I will find a way to use systemd-boot as a standalone solution.

-I will ONLY support BASH.
+I will ONLY support the BASH.

 This "distro" will start with kernel 4.12.10.
-It runs perfectly with 4.13.5.
+It runs perfectly with 4.13.5 right now (2017-10-31).
 4.14-rc4 did not work.
-System booted...PC turned off Ó_ó.
+System booted...PC immediately turned off Ó_ó.
 To make this even a thing the kernel configs i provide here are maxed out.
 They will probably run on any PC!
 If you want a more minimalistic kernel suited to your system change the clfs_12 script(s) and use make menuconfig or even make localmodconfig.

 I will try to use openrc-elogind and NOT consolekit.
-Elogind however is suddenly failing on me although it worked before I will ONLY provide scripts for **XCFCE** and **MATE** as Desktop environments (DEs).
+Elogind however is suddenly failing on me although it worked before.
+I will ONLY provide scripts for **XFCE** and **MATE** as Desktop environments (DEs).
 I will ONLY provide Xorg drivers for **Intel/NVIDIA** Systems.
 I will deactivate nouveau and nouveaufb (framebuffer) by default and provide an NVIDIA install script.